 6. Watch your language in front of your child.
 Are you vocalizing how impressed you are with another student/player?
 Are you saying things like, ‘Wow, hopefully, you’ll be like that soon,’ ‘I bet their parents are proud,’ ‘They always get top marks, don’t they… don't you want to be like that?’
 Keep your remarks positive yet neutral and praise other attributes such as courage, determination and resilience instead of ability.

 7. Discuss with your child that we are all learning day by day in the life.
 Why not take up a new hobby together and show your child that you can be a learner too.
 Let them teach you some things – if they play an instrument, ask if they’ll teach you a few notes and build their confidence by letting them be the instructor and you the student.
 It will bolster your child to see you relaxed in this vulnerable state.

 8. Be honest and explore all eventualities with your child.
 If you are taking on new work, giving a presentation or doing something out of your comfort zone, use it as a family discussion point.
 Describe your fears and how you overcome them – ask your child for advice, empower them to be problem solvers and empathetic listeners.
 You may be amazed at what they know.

 9. Create a family motto or insignia – talk about your family’s strengths.
 I’m sure being perfect isn’t one of them!

 10. Laugh with people and not at people.
-Instil a sense of kindness by being an honourable mentor for your child.
+Instill a sense of kindness by being an honorable mentor for your child.
 Remember, actions speak louder than words.

 If you would like to discuss your child's behaviour please contact me at email@example.com or join my FACEBOOK PAGE. to voice your concerns and gain support.